rockdaboot/todo/README.md

 GnuTLS
 ======

+- OpenSSL avoids certificate preloading by using hashes (utility c_rehash, have a look at /etc/ssl/certs).
+  That allows a very fast startup.
+I would like to see something similar for GnuTLS.
 - add OCSP multi-stapling by simply merging the OCSP answers into one ASN.1 file. gnutls-cli has to extended for that, the low-level stuff should be done in 3.4 branch.
 - add OCSP multi-stapling to gnutls-serv, so we can test gnutls-cli with gnutls-serv.